 - Illustrations submitted (line drawings, charts, tables, halftones, photos) should be clean digital files, 300 dpi, in TIFF or JPEG format.

 - We also accept PowerPoint presentations, recorded Webex or online presentations, and videos.
 Videos must be in mp4 or .mov format.

-- Upon acceptance of the submission, we will request a jpg photo of the author(s) and any other art and supporting materials the author wishes to include.
+- Upon acceptance of the submission, we will request a short bio and jpg photo of the author(s) and any other art and supporting materials the author wishes to include.

 The Media Psychology Review will be publicly available on the Internet.
 Submissions remain the property of the author but the MPRC retains republishing rights without the express permission of the author.

 The Media Psychology Research Center is an independent, not-for-profit research organization that is a collaboration of researchers and award-winning media developers dedicated to studying the intersection of media and human experience and using that understanding to develop media for positive change.
 For more information: email@example.com